Building an embed creates the interface for your readers to interact with your guide.

 Create an embed

-Navigate to an election and click the “Embed” button near the upper right.
+Navigate to an election and click the “New” button under “Embeds” in the sidebar.

 Embed settings